degree-analytics/mimir/README.md

 # Mímir Docsearch

+Mímir is a command-line tool that builds a searchable index of your local documentation tree.
+It returns precise text snippets, can layer on vector similarity search for fuzzier matches, and stitches together quick summaries to help teams answer support questions without digging through pages manually.
+The project takes its name from Mímir, the wise counselor from Norse mythology who guarded a well of knowledge—an apt metaphor for keeping shared docs discoverable.

 ## When to Use This

 - Setting up the CLI locally to index and search a documentation corpus
 - Pointing teammates to the canonical install and quick start flow
+- Explaining why Mímir accelerates doc lookups for support, enablement, and dev teams

 ## Prerequisites